-Canadian Rockies Hiking by Yamnuska offers scheduled hiking and backpacking trips to different areas of the Canadian Rockies, each with its own unique ambiance, beauty and challenge.
-These trips can be arranged for private groups if our dates don't suit you.
+Canadian Rockies Hiking by Yamnuska offers scheduled hiking and backpacking trips to different areas of the Canadian Rockies.
+Each program has its own unique ambiance, beauty and challenge.
+These trips can be arranged for private groups if our scheduled departures don’t suit you.

 Canadian Rockies Hiking by Yamnuska’s backpacking adventures are great escapes.
 As days pass you fall into a rhythm, you relax and sore muscles firm up.
 Hiking at an easy pace you soon forget that you’re moving at all as you become absorbed with your surroundings: a waterfall breaks through the cliffs above, an orchid peeps through the moss on the forest floor, clouds scud past the peaks high above.
 The mountains provide endless distractions.